 Colombians love to travel and they have lots of holidays during the months of December and January.
 These are the peak seasons in Colombia and prices soar during these months.
 Hotels are full, beaches are crowded, and tour availabilities decline.

-If you are backpacking Colombia or traveling on a budget, I recommend not visiting Colombia in December and January.
+If you are backpacking Colombia or traveling on a budget, I recommend not taking a trip to Colombia in December or January.

 Overall, Colombia’s weather is the best from December to March, but aim to avoid the high season to save money!